-Chief, Division of General Internal Medicine - University of Buffalo Jacobs School of Medicine & Biomedical Sciences
+Chief, Division of General Internal Medicine - University at Buffalo Jacobs School of Medicine & Biomedical Sciences

-- Chief, Division of General Internal Medicine - University of Buffalo Jacobs School of Medicine & Biomedical Sciences, State University of New York
+- Chief, Division of General Internal Medicine - University at Buffalo Jacobs School of Medicine & Biomedical Sciences, State University of New York

 - Leadership, Internal Medicine - Primary Care, Hospitalist Medicine, General Internal Medicine